Dollart: Formation and reclamation

 The Dollart originated gradually during the later Middle Ages through a combination of peat excavation and oxidation, soil subsidence, bank erosion and repeated storm surges that progressively converted a low‑lying peat and clay landscape into an estuarine basin.
 Earlier scholarship placed the catastrophe in 1277 or connected it with the Marcellus flood of 1362, but historical and geological studies indicate a much more protracted process with stepwise enlargements.
 Archaeology shows that freshwater conditions persisted inland near Bad Nieuweschans, Vriescheloo and Scheemda into the fifteenth century, whereas salt‑tolerant vegetation already characterised the Pogum area on the German side in the thirteenth century.

 A decisive enlargement occurred during the Cosmas and Damian flood of 1509, which drove the sea far inland.
 Contemporary and early‑modern sources speak of more than thirty settlements lost; the East Frisian chronicler Eggerik Beninga reported twenty‑four, likely closer to the truth.
-By around 1520 the bay had reached its maximum extent, commonly estimated at about 340–350 km².
+By around 1520 the bay had reached its maximum extent, commonly estimated at 340–350 km^{2}.
 Well‑known drowned places include Oosterreide and Westerreide, Fletum, Torum and the Premonstratensian monastery of Palmar (Porta Sanctae Mariae).

 From the sixteenth century onward, both shores undertook extensive land reclamation.
 By means of dikes and polders roughly two‑thirds of the inundated area was recovered between the sixteenth and twentieth centuries.
 On the German side the last major enclosure was the Kanalpolder (1877); on the Dutch side, the Johannes Kerkhovenpolder (1878), the Carel Coenraadpolder (1924) and the Polder Breebaart (completed 1979).
 Polder Breebaart was ultimately developed as a nature reserve and, upon opening in 2001, became the first managed inland tidal area in the Netherlands.